 I’ve made chelo countless times, and each time I wait with bated breath to see how it—or, specifically, the tadeek—turns out.
 Sometimes it burns.
 Sometimes it is undercooked.
 But sometimes, it turns out perfectly!

-The photo above is from one of my most successful chelo-making attempts.
+The photo below is from one of my most successful chelo-making attempts.
 The stakes were high, as the chelo was going to be served with several Persian stews made in honor of an Iranian friend by several other Iranians.
 So, I was feeling some pressure, knowing I’d be feeding discerning palates!

 At the end of the steaming process, the Iranian guests helped me turn the pot over into a pan to reveal the tadeek—and there it was, the golden crust with golden-brown potatoes that every Persian cook aspires to!
 My chelo was able to proudly take its place at the table among the delicious Persian stews.